 In order to enable a sound estimation of where to target measures most effectively at the basin-wide scale, an ecological prioritisation of measures to restore river and habitat continuity in the DRBD was carried out for the 1st DRBM Plan.
 The elaborated approach provided indications on the step-wise and efficient implementation of restoration measures at the basin-wide scale.
-It provided useful information on the estimated effects of national measures in relation to their ecological effectiveness at the basin-wide scale and served as a supportive tool for a number of countries in the implementation of measures.
+It provided useful information on the estimated effects of national measures in relation to their ecological effectiveness at the basin-wide scale and served as a supportive tool for the implementation of.
 Therefore, it also supports feedback from international to national level and vice versa.
+Details of the prioritisation approach can be obtained from the 1st DRBM Plan.

 In the Danube Declaration 2010 the Danube countries reconfirmed their commitment to further develop and make full use of the ecological prioritisation approach for measures to restore river and habitat continuity in order to ensure that they are ecologically most efficient.
-Therefore, the ecological prioritisation approach has been further developed and updated for the DRBM Plan - Update 2015.
+Work on the further development and update of the ecological prioritisation approach is currently ongoing.
+The results will be incorporated during 2015 into the DRBM Plan - Update 2015.